 Thackley Green transferred on 1st July 2023 and is still in the transition stage and not yet a full capacity.
 This will result in additional independent care costs in the short term but will generate savings in future years.

-As of August 2023, increased spend controls are being introduced within adult social care to aim to mitigate the increased demand, however it is prudent to highlight a negative movement in the forecast as a result of this demand.
-It is important to note that whilst an additional £1.3m risk is being forecast at Period 5, the financial risk is higher, however this is after mitigations have been applied across the directorate these mitigations and interventions will be closely monitored.
+As of September 2023, increased spend controls are being introduced within adult social care to aim to mitigate the increased demand, however it is prudent to highlight a negative movement in the forecast as a result of this demand.
+It is important to note that whilst an additional £1.436m risk is being

-- 3) The transfer payments relate to direct payments these costs are currently forecast to be delivered on budget. - 4) The main areas of income include client contributions to care costs.
-This is forecast to be delivered on budget. - 5) The main area of spend shown as Other include client transport and other support costs this is forecasted to be delivered on budget. - 5.35 Due to the volatile nature of the Adults Social Care budget, there may be further immerging risks whilst we progress through the financial year.
+- forecast at Period 6 compared to Period 5.
+The financial risk is higher, however this is after mitigations have been applied across the directorate these mitigations and interventions will be closely monitored. - 3) The transfer payments relate to direct payments these costs are currently forecast to be delivered on budget. - 4) The main areas of income include client contributions to care costs.
+This is forecast that an additional £300k is received. - 5) The main area of spend shown as Other include client transport and other support costs this is forecasted to be delivered on budget. - 5.35 Due to the volatile nature of the Adults Social Care budget, there may be further immerging risks whilst we progress through the financial year.
 This may include an unexpected increase in demand during the winter period, e.g., an increase in flu and other respiratory diseases, unexpected provider failures, additional pressures from acute hospitals, changes in caselaw and adverse weather.
 Mitigations would be sought to manage these pressures including, in exceptional circumstances, the use of reserves.
 This is an area the Council will continue to monitor closely.